If I have Medicaid, where can I get health care?

 - If you have a regular doctor, then you may get a pregnancy test through their office.

 Prenatal care is medical care a pregnant person gets while they are pregnant.
-Prenatal care allows doctors to spot, treat, and prevent health problems that can harm mom or baby.
+Prenatal care allows doctors to spot, treat, and prevent health problems that can harm a mom or baby.
 You should contact a doctor to schedule a prenatal appointment as soon as you find out you are pregnant.

 Where do I get prenatal care?